 Technical information security knowledge specializing in network security, encryption, operating systems, authentication, penetration studies, malware reverse engineering, and other areas of expertise are left to SANS, EC-Council, and others.

 Value of the ISACA CISM

-Because of the CISM's focus on business and risk management issues associated with information security, it continues to be a required -- if not desired -- certification for CISOs, directors and managers of information security.
+Because of the CISM's focus on business and risk management issues associated with information security, it continues to be required -- if not desired -- certification for CISOs, directors, and managers of information security.